Bath skyline

 Things to do for kids

-Meet the animals at Bath City Farm
+Meet the Animals at Bath City Farm

-Treat them to a museum trip
+Treat Them to a Museum Trip

 Bath in one day

-Retail therapy at Margaret’s Buildings
+Midday: Margaret’s Buildings

 Hidden gems